-The effect of organisation upon the Christian doctrine was to formalise it.
-Inheriting much from the metaphysical period that preceded, the Church went on to build the doctrine into a scholastic system, philosophy and organisation now conspiring to introduce method and completeness as the type-giving idea.
-Out of the sacramental system, too, grew a regular system of straightforward doctrine, setting forth the authority of the Church and the way of salvaweight of organisation was a burden upon the doctrine of Christianity, as well as upon the Christian life: flexibility was discouraged, rigidity was favoured, by the existing conditions.
-The system has grown, until the head of the organisation stands as the infallible teacher, and the doctrine is solely as he proclaims or sanctions it.
-Organisation has been the formaliser of doctrine.
-In the love for system and the leaning on authority, all our modern theology inherits something from the great formalising organisation of the Middle Ages.
+The effect of organization upon the Christian doctrine was to formalize it.
+Inheriting much from the metaphysical period that preceded, the church went on to build the doctrine into a scholastic system, philosophy and organization now conspiring to introduce method and completeness as the type-giving idea.
+Out of the sacramental system, too, grew a regular system of straightforward doctrine, setting forth the authority of the church and the way of salvation through the churchly ministries.
+The vast weight of organization was a burden upon the doctrine of Christianity, as well as upon the Christian life: flexibility was discouraged, rigidity was favored, by the existing conditions.
+The system has grown, until the head of the organization stands as the infallible teacher, and the doctrine is solely as he proclaims or sanctions it.
+Organization has been the formalizer of doctrine. the love for system and the leaning on authority, all our modern theology inherits something from the great formalizing organization of the middle ages.

 Last of the three stands individualism.
-In the modern age, from the sixteenth century on, Christianity has had to do with the intense individualism that has given character to the West.
+In the modern age, from the sixteenth century on, Christianity has had to do with the intense individualism that has given character to the west.
 The Reformation of the sixteenth century was the blossoming-out of individualism, the emerging of personal freedom and responsibility from beneath the churchly sway, the establishing of free and active thought as the method and activity of the age.
 In our part of the world, Christianity has been under this influence now for four centuries.

 I am at a loss for a single word to describe the effect of the modern individualism upon the Christian doctrine, and yet the effect is plain enough.
-In the age of individualism the interest in the bringing-out of doctrine has certainly increased, and the doctrine has grown sharp and intense.
-The individualising impulse is full of life: it imparts freshness, courage, vigour, hopefulness, to all intellectual endeavour.
-The impulse of the Reformation has stimulated the investigation of Christian truth, and thrown abundant life into the study of the doctrine.
-But it has also led to division and variety, beyond all precedent.
-It has differentiated and diversified doctrine, and scattered it, and broken it into fragments.
+In the age of individualism the interest in the bringingout of doctrine has certainly increased, and the doctrine has grown sharp and intense.
+The individualizing impulse is full of life: it imparts freshness, courage, vigor, hopefulness, to all intellectual en-The impulse of the Reformation has stimulated the investigation of Christian truth, and thrown abundant life into the study of the doctrine.
+But it has also led to division and variety, beyond all pre-It has differentiated and diversified doctrine, and scattered it, and broken it into fragments.
 Why not?
 When we are all free to think, and all do think, each one just as he is, with his own outfit of powers and training, how can all think alike?
 If we interpret the Christian realities each in his own way, we shall differ in our results.
-And if, as the case has been, our individualism takes form in a host of organisations, each deeming itself set for the defence of some view of the doctrine. then all the more certainly will the doctrine be diversified and scattered into portions. more will this come to pass when the age of individualism inherits from the methods of philosophy and the habits of a scholastic period.
-The Church of Rome is right when it tells us that our Protestantism does not tend to intellectual agree-The more serious and interesting the ment. matters that we inquire about, the less likely are we to reach identity in the result.
+And if, as the case has been, our individualism takes form in a host of organizations, each deeming itself set for the defence of some view of the doctrine, then all the more certainly will the doctrine be diversified and scattered into portions.
+Still more will this come to pass when the age of individualism inherits from the methods of philosophy and the habits of a scholastic period.
+The church of Rome is right when it tells us that our Protestantism does not tend to intellectual agreement.
+The more serious and interesting the matters that we inquire about, the less likely are we to reach identity in the result.
 The modern individualism has added immensely to the energy of thought upon the Christian doctrine, but not as yet has it brought unity in conclusions: nor will it bring such unity, except by the aid of more spiritual influences.
 It has been a quickener of doctrine, but a divider also.